DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 * The current code will build two EC2 instances one for a workstation and a second for the ansible remote host.
 * The workstation instance and remote host will run two containers.
 One with the project directory uploaded and wetty installed allowing SSH from the web.
 The other has VS Code installed providing a text editor to amend and save changed code.
 * If you prefer to use VIM then you can !
 If not, you can use the VS Code IDE.
 * If you have your own hosted zone set up in Route53 then you can use your own domain for each instance rather than the IPs.
-To do this uncomment lines `54-61` in `main.tf`, lines `21-23` in `outputs.tf` and lines `27-31` in `variables.tf`
+To do this uncomment lines `51-67` in `main.tf`, lines `25-31` in `outputs.tf` and lines `23-27` in `variables.tf`
 * The default `region` is set to `eu-west-2`
 * The default `deploy_count` is set to 1.
 Change this if you are running the playground for more than one user.
-* The RDS instance is running on a `db.t2-micro`, which is part of the free tier so no charge there!
 * The default `instance_type` is set to `t2.medium` as the t2.micro does not have enough resource to efficiently run the workstation.
 This on-demand pricing is $0.0464 per hour (£0.034 per hour) per instance.
 Should you leave this running for 1 month (720 hours), you would be charged $33.63 (£24.48) per instance. **make sure you delete the instance when finished with the playground!**

 # Build Infrastructure